 Multifunctional Living Fences

 The following is the original version of my article “Living Fences: How-To, Advantages and Tips”, published in the October/November 2010 issue of Mother Earth News.
 It was one of the two articles that drew more reader comments and queries than any other I’ve published in Mother Earth News.
-(The other was an article on dealing with crop damaging insects without toxic pesticides, now available as Insects in the Garden: Toward a Balanced Insect Ecology.)
+(The other was an article on dealing with crop-damaging insects without toxic pesticides, now available as Insects in the Garden: Toward a Balanced Insect Ecology.)

 Added to the site April 2012.

 Fences can be essential on the homestead.
 They define property boundaries, separate production zones (garden, pasture, orchard) inside the property, provide privacy, and ensure security from animal (and perhaps human) intruders.
-They confine livestock where we want them, and protect them from predators.
+They confine livestock where we want them and protect them from predators.
 They protect crop areas from both wild marauders, such as deer, and from our own animal allies such as sheep and goats.

 Our first inclination when planning a fence might be to choose among the many options of manufactured fencing: woven wire, electric wire, welded livestock panels, boards on pressure-treated posts, even virgin or recycled plastic.
 As the energy crisis deepens, however, such options—requiring a great deal of embodied energy both in terms of their manufacture and their transport over great distances and installation in the back forty—will become less readily available and more expensive.
 Moreover, any manufactured fence requires ongoing maintenance—painting, patching, replacing rotted posts or rusted wire—and eventually succumbs to the ravages of time, however conscientious our efforts at upkeep.
-Many of the materials for production of fencing (chemical preservatives for wood, galvanizing for metals) and their maintenance (painting) are associated with possible toxic spillover effects in the environment.
+Many of the materials for the production of fencing (chemical preservatives for wood, galvanizing for metals) and their maintenance (painting) are associated with possible toxic spillover effects in the environment.

 Most importantly, manufactured fencing is a “one for one” solution.
 A woven wire fence meant to contain livestock, for example, provides that service and nothing more.
-The key to success on a more self-sufficient homestead that aspires to imitating natural systems, however, is finding solutions that simultaneously solve more than one problem, provide more than one service, support more than one project—creating integrative patterns, synergies, and greater efficiencies not available otherwise.
+The key to success on a more self-sufficient homestead that aspires to imitating natural systems, however, is finding solutions that simultaneously solve more than one problem, provide more than one service, and support more than one project—creating integrative patterns, synergies, and greater efficiencies not available otherwise.
 Enter “the living fence.”

 A living fence, often traditionally called a hedgerow, is a permanent hedge tight enough and tough enough to serve any of the functions of a manufactured fence—privacy and security, livestock control, protection of crops—but which offers many biological and agricultural services the manufactured fence cannot.
 A living fence is an excellent example of “edge habitat” so supportive of ecological diversity on the homestead.
 As more species find food and habitat there—insects, spiders, toads, snakes, birds, mammals—we are more likely to see the emergence of natural balances advantageous to us, which may yield for example reduction of problem insect or rodent populations.

-Depending on species used, living fences can in addition provide food and medicines for people; feedstocks for production of biofuels; fodder for livestock.
+Depending on the species used, living fences can in addition provide food and medicines for people; feedstocks for production of biofuels; fodder for livestock.
 Indeed, appropriate fodder trees can be even more productive of livestock feed value than pasture on a per-unit basis; and the foliage of some of them contains more protein than that quintessential protein forage crop, alfalfa: elder, Chinese chestnut, mulberry—while willow and honey locust are not far behind.
-Livestock also benefit from the shade of a dense living fence.
+Livestock also benefits from the shade of a dense living fence.

 If we include leguminous and other nitrogen-fixing species in the fence, nitrogen will be added to the soil throughout the root zone—and some of that nitrogen can be harvested as well in the form of leafy cuttings for mulches and composts.